douggarding/wheninrome/README.md

 #### Calling the Endpoint

 There is a single endpoint to this server.
 It can be called by making a `GET` request using the following URI format: `http://localhost:8080/romannumeral?query={integer}`.
 The `{integer}` value must be a value in the range of 1-3999.
-A failed response will give a little detail as to the problem with the request, otherwise you'll recieve a JSON response in the form of:
+A failed response will give a little detail as to the problem with the request, otherwise you'll receive a JSON response in the form of:

 ```
 {